What is the most effective approach to set up a budget for yourself?

 1. Determine your actual spending for the past year.
-To do this, go back through all your spending — debit, credit, checks, online banking, ATM withdrawals, etc. — and sum up the total amount spent over a full year.
+To do this, go back through all your spending — debit, credit, bill payments, and cash — and sum up the total amount spent over a full year.
 Spending can be seasonal and inconsistent so don’t just use a few months.
 Do not include savings in this tally.

 2. Review your spending to make adjustments for any expenses that were clearly one-time or omissions that you know you will incur going forward.
 If you are unsure, leave the expense in.
 Take this adjusted actual spending for the past year and divide by 12.
 This is your starting point for your new monthly budget.

 3a.
-If you are comfortable spending this amount, it becomes your target or budget.
+If you are comfortable spending this amount, it’s now your target.
 Going forward, track your actual spending for each month and compare it to this target.
 If your spending comes in below this, pat yourself on the back and find something else to worry about.
 If your spending is higher, then you need to scrutinize your actual spending to see where you can cut back.

 3b.
 If you need to reduce your spending from the amount in #2, determine your new monthly target.
 Once you know this new target and how it compares to your actual spending, you know how much you need to cut back.
 Now the hard part: scrutinize your various expenses and determine where you will reduce.
 Be realistic as these new targets will be your budget.

 4. Track actual spending each month and compare it to your target.
-Managing to a budget is a process — set a target, measure results, adjust as necessary, and repeat.
+Managing to a budget is a process — set a target, measure results, adjust, and repeat.
 Without a plan, you have little chance of succeeding.
 To quote someone wiser than I, “If you don’t know where you’re going, any road will get you there.”

-5. Lastly, pay yourself first.
+5. Importantly, pay yourself first.
 Transfer your savings goal into a savings account at the beginning of the month.
-If you wait until the end of the month and then decide how much to save, you will have spent that money before it ever makes it into your savings account.
-This is why payroll deductions are effective — the money is gone before you are tempted to spend it.
+If you wait until the end of the month and then decide how much to save, it won’t be there.
+Use a payroll deduction or an automatic debit to make these transfers — you want the money gone from your checking account before you’re tempted to spend it.

 There are different tools and you should use whatever can work for you.
 A spreadsheet is fine but so is Quicken, Mint.com, or a pad of paper and a pencil.